-Staggering Laminate Floor for Proper Plank Alignment
+Staggering for Proper Plank Alignment

-No Staggering Laminate Floor
+No Staggering of a Floating Floor

-Short Staggering Laminate Floor
+Short Staggering of a Floating Floor

-A short staggering laminate floor is not quite a bad as no staggering laminate floor though it creates similar problems.
+A short staggering is not quite a bad as no staggering laminate floor though it creates similar problems.
 With a short stagger you have both an appearance problem and a stability problem.
 Again this is a floating floor that needs to float as a unit.
 Short stagger often leads to gaps.
 If you have a laminate flooring problem and it has not been installed to the standards of the laminate flooring manufacturer, the laminate may not be warranted.
 Staggering laminate floor really is important so do it!!!